Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Introduction

 \section{Introduction}

-Millimeter wave (mmWave) communications have attracted extensive interests as it can make full use of abundant frequency resources at high frequency band to achieve ultra-high-speed data transmission.
-The mmWave communication systems are usually equipped with large antenna arrays, known as mmWave massive multiple-input multiple-output (MIMO), to generate highly directional beams and compensate the severe path loss in high frequency band.
-However, the performance of directional beamforming largely relies on the accuracy of available channel state information (CSI).
-Compared to the traditional MIMO systems, the CSI acquisition in mmWave massive MIMO systems is more challenging.
-On one hand, the large antenna arrays form a large-dimension channel matrix, whose estimation consumes more resources, e.g., pilot sequence overhead, sounding beam overhead, and computational complexity.
-On the other hand, the mmWave massive MIMO typically employs a hybrid beamforming architecture where the radio frequency (RF) chains are much fewer than the antennas.
-Therefore, we can only obtain a small-dimension signal from the RF chains instead of directly getting a large-dimension signal from the frontend antennas, which makes CSI acquisition much more challenging than usual.
+Millimeter wave (mmWave) communications have attracted extensive interests from the academia, industry, and government as it can make full use of abundant frequency resources at high frequency band to achieve ultra-high-speed data transmission~\cite{heath2016overview,JSACmmWaveMXiao2017,CM2019HardwareConstrainedmmWave,WC2015mmWaveJYGuo}.
+The mmWave communication systems are usually equipped with large antenna arrays, known as mmWave massive multiple-input multiple-output (MIMO), to generate highly directional beams and compensate for the severe path loss in high frequency band.
+However, the performance of directional beamforming largely relies on the accuracy of channel state information (CSI) acquisition.
+Compared to the traditional MIMO systems, the CSI acquisition in mmWave massive MIMO systems is challenging.
+On one hand, the large antenna arrays form a high-dimension channel matrix, whose estimation consumes more resources, e.g., pilot sequence overhead, sounding beam overhead, and computational complexity.
+On the other hand, the mmWave massive MIMO typically employs a hybrid beamforming architecture, where the radio frequency (RF) chains are much fewer than the antennas.
+Therefore, we can only obtain a low-dimension signal from the RF chains instead of directly getting a high-dimension signal from the frontend antennas, which makes CSI acquisition much more challenging than usual.

 CSI acquisition includes beam training and channel estimation.
-The beam training sounds the mmWave massive MIMO channel with analog transmit and receive beams to find the beam pairs best fitting for the transmission, which can avoid the estimation of a large-dimension channel matrix.
-The channel estimation focuses on estimating a large-dimension channel matrix, which flexibly exploits advanced signal processing techniques, such as compressive sensing (CS).
+The beam training sounds the mmWave massive MIMO channel with analog transmit and receive beams to find the beam pairs best fitting for the transmission, which can avoid the estimation of a high-dimension channel matrix.
+The channel estimation focuses on estimating a high-dimension channel matrix, which flexibly exploits advanced signal processing techniques, such as compressed sensing (CS).
 Both beam training and channel estimation can exploit machine learning (ML) techniques in addition to the traditional approaches.